yuqianxu2816/MS-Spectral-Foundation/documentations/DDS.md

 ### Downstream Tasks

-### Module 7 — Aggregate spectrum-level embeddings to sample-level
+### Module 7 — Analyze embedding-space distributions and sample-level structure

-Aggregate multiple spectrum-level embeddings derived from the same raw file into a single sample-level embedding representing the entire biological sample.
+This module performs downstream representation analysis based on spectrum-level embeddings to examine whether systematic molecular differences exist between HCC and cirrhosis samples.

 **Input**

-- A set of embeddings from one raw file: (Each embedding corresponds to one MS/MS spectrum from the same sample.)
+- Spectrum-level embeddings extracted from Module 6:
   - E = {e1, e2, ..., en},  ei ∈ R^d

-**Aggregation methods**
+- Metadata:
+  - sample ID (raw file)
+  - disease group (HCC or cirrhosis)

+### Analysis procedures

+**1) Sample-level aggregation (used for visualization and comparison)**

+Spectrum embeddings from the same raw file can be aggregated to obtain sample-level representations:

 - Mean pooling (used in this project)
-- Median pooling
-- Attention-based pooling (optional)
+- Median pooling (optional)

+Output:

+- sample-level embedding:
+  - z ∈ R^d

+**2) Embedding-space distribution analysis**

+Instead of training a supervised classifier, this project evaluates whether embeddings capture disease-related structure by comparing embedding distributions:

+- Compare intra-group vs cross-group distances
+- Visualize embeddings using PCA / UMAP
+- Examine whether HCC and cirrhosis samples exhibit systematic distribution shifts

+**3) Exemplar spectra discovery**

+Identify representative spectra that characterize similarities or differences between disease groups:

+- Spectra with maximal cross-group distance
+- Spectra with minimal cross-group distance
+- Representative spectra within embedding clusters

+These spectra are used for qualitative biological interpretation.

 **Output**

-- A single sample-level embedding:
-  - z ∈ R^d
+- Sample-level embeddings (for visualization)
+- Embedding-space comparison results
+- Representative exemplar spectra

 **Output format**

 - sample_embedding: Vector[d]

-**Note**

-Due to limited computational resources:

-1 cirrhotic raw file -> 1 sample embedding

-1 HCC raw file -> 1 sample embedding

-This setup is sufficient for validating the proposed pipeline.
+- distance_matrix or distribution metrics
+- exemplar_spectra: List[Spectrum]

-### Module 8 — Train a classifier on sample-level embeddings
+### Module 8 — Downstream representation evaluation (non-supervised)

-This step is a downstream supervised task that uses the learned sample-level embeddings as fixed representations.
-The classifier serves as an evaluation layer to assess whether the learned embeddings capture disease-relevant information.
+This module evaluates the learned representations without supervised disease classification.
+The goal is to assess whether the learned embeddings reveal systematic molecular structure related to disease groups.

+---

 **Input**

+- Spectrum-level embeddings from Module 6
-- Sample-level embeddings and corresponding labels:
+- Sample-level embeddings from Module 7
-  - X ∈ R^{2 x d},  y = [0, 1]
-    - 0 = cirrhosis
-    - 1 = HCC

-**Model**

-A simple supervised classifier is used, such as:
-- Logistic regression
-- Linear layer + sigmoid
-- Linear SVM
+- Group labels (used only for comparison and visualization)

+### Evaluation strategies

+**1) Distribution-level comparison**

+Evaluate whether embedding distributions differ between HCC and cirrhosis:

+- Compare inter-group and intra-group distances
+- Measure embedding-space separation using statistical distance metrics (optional)

+**2) Visualization-based evaluation**

+- PCA or UMAP projection of embeddings
+- Visual inspection of group-level structure

+**3) Exemplar-based analysis**

+Use exemplar spectra identified in Module 7 to:

+- Highlight spectra contributing to cross-group differences
+- Examine potential molecular patterns associated with disease states

 **Output**

-- y_hat ∈ {0, 1} or P(HCC | sample)
+- Embedding-space evaluation results
+- Visualization plots
+- Exemplar spectra summaries

 ---

 ## What connects the modules

 The output of Module 3 serves as the input to Module 4, enabling masked self-supervised training.
-The pretrained encoder from Modules 4–5 is reused in Module 6 to generate spectrum-level embeddings, which are then aggregated in Module 7.
+The pretrained encoder from Modules 4–5 is reused in Module 6 to generate spectrum-level embeddings, which are then analyzed in Module 7–8 through embedding-space distribution comparison and exemplar spectra analysis.